skellis46/finger-pointing-moon/case-for-support.md

 The extrinsic position -- that knowledge in practice-research is revealed or clarified through written forms -- sets no margins or limits on the epistemic claims that artistic-scholars make on behalf of their practices.
 Such claims are rarely able to be falsified.
 If it is "the search for truth that underpins research"[@ingold_search_2018] then, even under the conditions in which "truth is aspirational",[@ingold_search_2018] practice-research's relaxed attitude towards falsifiability (and the truth) is a serious problem.
 This has led to the situation where the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up.

 The intrinsic position -- that knowledge is intrinsic to artistic-research artefacts -- is dominated by vagueness and ambiguity.
 These attributes are viewed as strengths and/or weaknesses.
 The intrinsic position is also vulnerable to the development of epistemic proxies that stand in for the epistemic complexity, nuances and possibilities of practice-research.
 For example, in much practice-research, there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of that research.[^ek1] Artist-scholars who research through movement practices have valorised and reified the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.
-An epistemic proxy does not address the epistemic complexity of practice-research, and keeps genuine changes in understanding at arm's length.
+An epistemic proxy does not address the epistemic complexity and limitations of practice-research, and keeps genuine changes in understanding at arm's length.
 This is because "proxies are easier to manipulate than the complicated reality they represent".[@oneil_weapons_2016 Chapter 3]

 These intrinsic and extrinsic epistemic positions also share one other serious problem.
 Both positions explicitly fail to recognise that research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
 When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
 Yet what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all?

-We have situation where most practice-research is becomes about sharing what happened (or what they did).
+We have situation where most practice-research is about sharing what happened (or what they did).
 Circulations of process.
 Fetishization of process (e.g. REF -- pick your year).
 JER does this for sure -- except it's process that has been videoed.

-The tension between intrinsic and extrinsic epistemics is felt most sharply in body-based practice-research like dance and somatics.
+The tension between intrinsic and extrinsic epistemics is felt most sharply in body-focused practice-research like dance and somatics.
 These are practices predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
-Body-based practices acutely feel the tension between intrinsic and extrinsic ways of knowing for four reasons: i) they have a complex and often fraught relationship with language; ii) the experiential nuances of the practices are rarely seen, and more often _felt_; iii) the practices intersect with contested issues of embodiment and tacit awareness; and iv) the practices have an equally contested relationship to disappearance, ephemerality and documentation.
+Body-based practices acutely feel the tension between intrinsic and extrinsic ways of knowing for four reasons: i) they have a complex and often fraught relationship with language; ii) the experiential nuances of the practices are rarely seen, and more often _felt_; iii) the practices are prone to epistemic proxies like embodiment and tacit awareness; and iv) the practices have an equally contested relationship to disappearance, ephemerality and documentation.
 Therefore, body-based practices = ideal vehicle.
 Langer's thinking about experience without symbolic mediation is pretty important here: <without symbolic mediation.md>:

 >It may seem strange that the most immediate experiences in our lives should be the least recognized, but there is a reason for this apparent paradox, and the reason is precisely their immediacy.
 They pass unrecorded because they are known without any symbolic mediation, and therefore without conceptual form. -- Susanne Langer, Mind: An Essay on Human Feeling, Vol. 1, 1967.